peterse/peterse.github.io/docs/_posts/2025-09-06-QEC-eats-QCSE.md

 <br>

 Here, we can see here that QEC-related manuscripts make up a growing fraction of cool submissions[^5].
-Furthermore, this analysis shows that NISQ publications are, in some sense, becoming less popular even as the number of publications holds steady.
+Furthermore, this analysis shows that NISQ publications are, in some sense, becoming less popular even as the number of publications holds steady[^6].
 There is an interesting disconnect between what the median researcher is willing to publish, versus what the median scirate user is willing to upvote.

 ## Discussion

 The clear takeaway is that QEC's popularity is growing rapidly.
 In a way, this is both expected and healthy: we expect fault tolerance (FT) to be necessary for many of the promised speedups in quantum computing.
-NISQ was the idea that we could develop useful quantum algorithms before building an FTQC, but the revealed preferences of the quantum community cast doubt on that idea.
-We should perhaps keep an eye on this trend, since there will come a day when we have the FTQCs and now we need to run something on them.
+NISQ was, in some ways, the idea that we could deliver useful quantum algorithms before building an FTQC, but the revealed preferences of the quantum community cast doubt on that idea.

-Its great to be forward-looking, but the fantastic growth rate of research in QEC leaves me wondering - what research comes after quantum error correction?
-For example, I strongly suspect that classical error correction makes up only a tiny fraction of computer science research today.
-Will QEC research go the same way as classical error correction?
+We should perhaps keep an eye on this trend -- there will come a day when we have FTQCs, and I hope that by then there is something useful to run on them.
+What balance is sustainable between efforts to get us to FTQCs versus finding tasks to do with FTQCs?
+For example, I imagine that classical error correction makes up a small fraction of computer science research today, though advancements in computing hardware are also an important source of progress.
+Which direction will QEC research go to remain relevant after quantum computers are already up and running?

 ### Bonus: is QML cool or uncool?

 Out of personal curiousity, I took a look at how QEC compares to another hot subfield, "quantum machine learning" (QML).
-Even with all the hype that QML has a (bad) reputation for, the growth rate for submissions in this subfield is actually slightly lower than QEC in the same time period!
+Even with all the hype that QML has a (bad) reputation for, the growth rate for submissions in this subfield is actually lower than QEC in the same time period!
 But, as is clear from Scirate, QML papers make up a shrinking fraction of the cool papers, and again we see a disconnect between publishing activity and scirate popularity.

 <div style="display: flex; justify-content: center;">
   <img src="/assets/2025-09-06/qml.png" alt="QEC scirate question fractions" style="width: 100%; max-width: 800px;">